 14. On Master1, a show slave status will prompt you an empty set.
 Now since we have dumped the MySQL database to Master2, we can now just run Master1 as the slave, i.e to repeat the process as in step 9.
 Launch this command on Master1 to create it as a slave.
 The File and Position should be taken from the Master2.

 MariaDB [(none)]> change master to master_host='master2', master_user='repli', master_password='replipassword', master_log_file='mysql-bin.000001', master_log_pos=313;

 15. Test by creating database and tables on both servers, it will replicate on each other.

-- Before carrying on with step1 do read the article Master-Slave database replication, as i have covered quite much issues there.
+- Before carrying on with step1 do read the article Master-Slave database replication, as I have covered quite many issues there.